Dhinesh-Reddy-Gundam/DeccanAI-ML-Assignment/README.md

 ## Application link - https://deccanai-ml-assignment-jezzxrzzebah7etuevylps.streamlit

+### Note: If you don't get response from the backend when you start the application, wait some time to let the deployed backend server start

 This project implements a machine learning model to predict house prices based on various features.
 It includes data preprocessing, model training, evaluation, and deployment as a REST API with a Streamlit frontend.